ShuttleworthFoundation/shuttleworthfoundation.org/_fellows/andrew-rens.md

 {% contentfor funding %}
 ## Highlights and outcomes:

 Andrew worked extensively on access to knowledge, IP law reform and open education in South Africa throughout his fellowship.
-With his help, we defined many of the legal frameworks we rely on today, and for much of the progress we have made towards making open viable in a overtly-closed world.
+With his help, we defined many of the legal frameworks we rely on today, and for much of the progress we have made towards making open viable in an overtly-closed world.

 Following his fellowship, Andrew continued to work with the Foundation as counsel, and helped us establish the hugely innovative Open Lock: an agreement baking a founder’s commitment to open into an organisation’s legal structure.
 Andrew also launched opencounsel.net to help social entrepreneurs, change makers and activists make better use of open licenses, standards and policies.